 Often homeowners choose to hire a real estate agent to list their property for sale.
 The agent helps to determine the right price based on the physical attributes of the home and also recent sales of comparable homes in the same area.
 Real estate agents work off commission, generally paid out of the seller's earnings.

 Unless your home mortgage loan is "underwater" -- meaning you owe more on the loan than the property is worth -- you should, in theory, make some type of profit on the sale.
 The profit you make is the difference between what you paid for the home and what it sells for, minus any real estate agent commissions you're responsible for.

 Additionally, you'll need to factor in any significant expenses for improvements against your potential profit.
 There are also other miscellaneous fees and expenses associated with the sale, like recording and title search fees.
 The profit made on the sale of real estate also may be subject to the federal capital gains tax.

 The Bottom Line

 Having a high equity value on your property doesn't necessarily mean you'll get a higher profit.
-However, when the transaction is complete the equity value is your cash take-away.
-Using the example above, if the property sold for $230,000 the basic profit would equal $30,000, minus commission, fees and the remodeling costs.
+However, when the transaction is complete, the equity value is your cash take-away.
+If your property sold for $230,000 and you had $100,000 in equity but had paid $100,000, the basic profit would equal $30,000, minus commission, fees and the remodeling costs.
 Let's say that was equal to $15,000 so the final profit ends up being $15,000.
 Out of the sales price of $230,000 you still owe the mortgage lender $130,000.
 After paying off the loan, you're still left with $85,000 in your pocket (after commission, fees and the remodeling costs of $15,000), but only $15,000 of that is considered profit.